awesomemotive/wp-gdpr-edd-addon/readme.txt

 == Description ==
 This add-on works only when you have the wp-gdpr-core plugin activated.

-With this add-on users can view, update and download their personal data or ask for a removal and this for Gravity Forms entries.
+With this add-on users can view, update and download their personal data or ask for a removal and this for Easy Digital Downloads.

 == Installation ==